“I think you’re making the biggest mistake of your life,” I blurted out.

-The Going and Goodbye is an examination of loss and leaving and the search for meaning in the memories that remain.
+The Going and Goodbye is an examination of love and loss and leaving and the search for meaning in the memories that remain.
 Tracing a path through rural Ohio, the American south and small towns of Mexico, these stories breathe life into a marriage and its dissolution; find a voice that fears mortality then faces it; explore faith in the face of these losses; and ultimately reveal the power of love and letting go.

 Selected as a Dayton Daily News 2017 favorite nonfiction book: "There were some lovely memoirs published, and Shuly Cawood penned my favorite one."

 "'The Going and Goodbye' is a gorgeously conceived expedition of a book. . . .
 If you read a lot of books then you probably know that feeling you can get when you encounter a writer who has written every single word with exquisite care and precision. . . .
 There are no wasted words here." ~ Yellow Springs News